nullin/testrail-integration/README.md

 How to use `automation_id`
 ---------------------

-The custom field `automation_id` in TestRail contains unique strings that are referenced by test code to report results.
+The custom string field `automation_id` in TestRail contains unique strings that are referenced by test code to report results.
 This unique string is associated to tests in multiple ways:

 ### Sing Test Method